 - it will act only on instructions from the Customer in relation to the processing of that Personal Data;

-- it has in place appropriate security measures (both technical and organisational) against unlawful or unauthorised processing of that Personal Data and against loss or corruption of that Personal Data.
+- it has in place appropriate security measures (both technical and organizational) against unlawful or unauthorized processing of that Personal Data and against loss or corruption of that Personal Data and against loss or corruption of that Personal Data.

 14.1 The Provider warrants to the Customer that:

 - the Provider has the legal right and authority to enter into this Agreement and to perform its obligations under this Agreement;

 - the Provider will comply with all applicable legal and regulatory requirements applying to the exercise of the Provider’s rights and the fulfilment of the Provider’s obligations under this Agreement; and

 - the Provider has or has access to all necessary know-how, expertise and experience to perform its obligations under this Agreement.